The Neutrino Opacity of Neutron Star Inner Crust: The Model

 \subsection{Coulomb interaction in the model}

 Since a neutralizing electron gas embeds the nucleons in the neutron star crust, the Coulomb forces among protons are screened.
-The model we used to model this screening effect is the Thomas--Fermi approximation, used with various nuclear models~\cite{maruyama_quantum_1998, dorso_topological_2012, horowitz_neutrino-pasta_2004}.
+We model this screening effect with the Thomas-Fermi approximation, used with various nuclear models~\cite{maruyama_quantum_1998, dorso_topological_2012, horowitz_neutrino-pasta_2004}.
 According to this approximation, protons interact via a Yukawa-like potential, with a screening length $\lambda$:

 Theoretical estimates for the screening length $\lambda$ are $\lambda\sim100\,\text{fm}$~\cite{fetter_quantum_2003}, but we set the screening length to $\lambda=20\,\text{fm}$.
-This choice was based on previous studies~\cite{alcain_effect_2014}, where we have shown that this value is enough to adequately reproduce the expected length scale of density fluctuations for this model, while larger screening lengths would be a computational diffculty.
+This choice was based on previous studies~\cite{alcain_effect_2014}, where we have shown that this value is enough to adequately reproduce the expected length scale of density fluctuations for this model, while larger screening lengths would be a computational difficulty.
 We analyze the opacity to neutrinos of the structures for different proton fractions and densities.